bjexe/fitnessapp/README.md

 Currently contains:
 - A basic home screen with form functionalities
-- A home page component that simply renders an example push workout using Exercise components
+- A workout component that simply renders an example push workout using Exercise components
 - Exercise components that display information about exercises (name of exercise, sets with weight and volume)

 Styling will be done when functionality from database to client is up and running.
 I plan on using Postgres and Node/Express for the other components of this app.